 In keeping with the tradition and nature of Appalachian music, learning by ear is encouraged.
 Classes will not generally be taught using tablature or written music, though some instructors may provide tablature and other handouts as memory aids.
 Hand-held audio (not video) recorders are highly recommended for all instrumental and singing classes.
 Unless otherwise indicated, all classes have a limit of 15.
-Fiddle classes during Old-Time Week are offered at four different levels: 0 – Beginner; I – Advanced-Beginner; II – Intermediate; III – Advanced (see definitions).
-Please consider your level of skill carefully when registering for classes.
+Fiddle classes during Old-Time Week are offered at four different levels: 0 – Beginner; I – Advanced-Beginner; II – Intermediate; III – Advanced (see definitions on pg.
+1).
+Please consider your level of skill carefully when registering for classes

 OLD-TIME FIDDLE 0 (John Herrmann)

 This class for complete beginners will start with the basics of tuning, bowing, and finding the notes on the fingerboard.
 By the end of the week students will have learned cross-tuning, a few simple bowing patterns, how to learn tunes by ear, and be able to play a few standard old-time tunes.
 Please bring a working fiddle and bow.
 No prior experience necessary.

 In this class for advanced-beginner fiddlers, we will focus on phrasing, bowing, and rhythm, all essential elements of old-time fiddling.
 We’ll learn one or two tunes a day to focus on different approaches for learning tunes that will allow you to continue the process independently.
 We’ll learn a mix of common tunes in the keys of A, D, and G, using a couple of different tunings.
 We’ll also work on playing together and improving abilities while participating in jams.
 Tunes will be taught by ear so bring an audio recorder.